MicrosoftDocs/CordovaDocs/cordovadocs/samples/create-to-do-list-app.md

 element as a template to display todo list items.
 Later, when you attach actual data and run the app, ng-repeat will add the child element (templateContainer) and its child elements to the DOM for each stored todo list item.

+> [!NOTE]
->**Note**: Because Cordova is not dependent on any particular JavaScript framework, we are not trying to provide in-depth information about [AngularJS programming](https://docs.angularjs.org/tutorial) in these steps.
+> Because Cordova is not dependent on any particular JavaScript framework, we are not trying to provide in-depth information about [AngularJS programming](https://docs.angularjs.org/tutorial) in these steps.
 Instead, we are showing a good example of one way to create a cross-platform app using Visual Studio Tools for Apache Cordova.

 Now, we will add the complete markup for index.html.